 Political Action Committees (PACs) play decisive roles in recruiting, endorsing and funding candidates - they must be challenged to be intentional in the number of women candidates they recruit, support, and fund.

-Donors must also be challenged to set targets for the number of women candidates they support or the proportion of their total donations that go to women candidates.
-Donors may choose to set their own targets for support of women candidates or work in concert with others to make their pledge public.
-Influential donor pledges to support women candidates will help to build public pressure for increased support of women candidates.
+Donors must also be challenged to set targets for the diversity of the candidates they support of the proportion of their total donations which go to cis-men.
+Donors may choose to set their own targets for diverse donations to work in concert with other to make their pledge public.
+Influential donor pledges to support cis-women, transgender folk, and nonbinary individuals will help to build public pressure for increased support for gender diversity in elections.